PotOfCoffee2Go/dillinger/README.md

 The server can be run exposed to the web (public) or as `localhost` (private).
 The advantage to a public server is the images with encrypted text are available online.
 The most secure way to run the server is private and sneaker-net or email encrypted images to receipiants.
 A private sever requires both the sender and receipiant to install the server on their local computers.
 Regardless, the system installing the server must have [git][3] and [nodejs][4] installed.

-The install for a public server depends on the host provider, do they the support nodejs apps?
+> The install for a public server depends on the host provider, do they the support nodejs apps?
 How about {SSL][]?.
 [CORS][], [proxies][]?
-All of this stuff is Well beyond the scope of this README...
+All of this stuff is WELL beyond the scope of this README...
 Given that, you could look into [ngrok][6] which can expose a private server on your machine to the web.
-The install for a public server is the same as for a private server - just has an added layer of complexity depending on your host provider.
+The install for a public server is the same as for a private server - just has an added layer of complexity to install your host provided site.

  WTF? - let's get on with it!
 Just install as a private server and see it work! - so here it is...